 The Verified Plugin program - this initially sounds like a awesome idea on its surface.
 Unfortunately, if you delve into the issues it brings; lets just say that in the grand scheme of things; of what it offers verses what it takes -- this is easily the WORST thing to ever happen to the NativeScript plugin community. have a whole blog post detailing the whys, which will be released at a later point in time...

 The final way is to create a curated list of good plugins that are evaluated by people, so that they can be known to be working and/or in a good state.
-This requires people in the community to spend some time on this and spend more time testing the demos and maintaining this curated list of working plugins.
-Overall this seems like the bet solution; but it requires a lot of time and effort by someone(s) .
+This requires people in the community to spend some time on this and spend more time testing the demos and maintaining this curated list of working plugins and testing it on new releases.
+Overall this seems like the best solution; but it requires a lot of time and effort by someone(s) .